List of birds of Andorra

 This is a list of the bird species recorded in Andorra.
-The avifauna of Andorra include a total of 171 species, of which 1 have been introduced by humans and 9 are rare or accidental.
+The avifauna of Andorra include a total of 178 species, of which two have been introduced by humans and 9 are rare or accidental.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of the IOC World Bird List.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Andorra.

 The following tags have been used to highlight several categories.
 Not all species fall into one of these categories.
-Those that do not are commonly occurring native species.